MaXIP21/Raspberry-docker-swarm/README.md

 # Raspberry Pi Swarm based docker-compose files for different services

-I found a lot of bad examples how you can't run dockers on your Raspberry Pi expecially in a swarm.
-By reason I created my own repository and used my two Raspberry PI (1pc PI3 and 1pc PI4 4GB) to achieve a small but fun home infrastructure and they are running in a docker swarm.
+I found many BAD examples of running Docker on a Raspberry Pi, especially in a swarm.
+Therefore, I created my repository, utilizing two Raspberry Pis (one Pi3 and one Pi4 4GB), to establish a small, yet enjoyable home infrastructure running in a Docker swarm.

-My goal was to set up a swarm Deploy Traefik and Portainer then the create monitoring for my home servers as well as my desktops.
-I added Consul as service discovery and a monitoring stack which consists of Prometheus, Grafana, Mariadb, Karma as a fancy monitoring and alerting system.
-I redirected my alerts to my slack channel just for fun.
+My objective was to deploy Traefik and Portainer in the swarm, followed by creating monitoring for both my home servers and desktops.
+I incorporated Consul for service discovery and implemented a monitoring stack featuring Prometheus, Grafana, Mariadb, and Karma for an aesthetically pleasing monitoring and alerting system.
+For a touch of fun, I redirected my alerts to my Slack channel.

-You can use my compose files to build your own home servers using these expensive (it's 2023) Raspberry Pis.

-I try to create more description here from the process later on.
+Feel free to use my compose files to build your own home servers with these cost-effective Raspberry Pis in 2023.
+I'll provide more detailed descriptions of the process later on.
+Enjoy!

-Enjoy !!

 ## Create Docker networks for the stacks
 ```